girlscodetoo-ch/3D-Printing/README.md

 - jumper cables
 - NeoPixel compatible LED strip, 5V.
 Note that if you want to use many LEDs, you may need to add a battery to power your circuit.
 - Arduino IDE with the FastLED library installed

+## Installation instructions

+Separate installation instructions can be found in the folder `installation_instructions`, both in English and German.
+These instructions refers to the setup needed to program the lamp, once it is assembled.
+Specifically, it shows how to install and use the Arduino IDE (https://www.arduino.cc/en/software/).

+## Code examples

+The folder `code_examples` contains examples of code that can be run on the Arduino Nano board of the lamp.
+They can be copied and used in the Arduino IDE.
+They can also be used as basis for more ambitious projects.

+The examples include (in the order introduced during our workshop):

+- `one_led`: sets the first LED of the strip to a red color.
+Adding a row with `leds[1] = CRGB::Blue;` will set the second LED to blue.
+More colors can be found at the end of this webpage: https://github.com/FastLED/FastLED/wiki/Pixel-reference.
+- `loop_leds`: sets all LEDs to a red color, using a "for-loop".
+- `button_combinations`: sets the LEDs according to different combinations each times the button is pressed.
+- `delay`: uses the command `delay` to turn on the LEDs one after the other.

+Not specifically discussed during the workshop of summer 2025 are:
+- `basic_button_controls`: sets the LEDs to a red color when the button is pressed (`LOW`).
+- `basic_on_off`: turns the lamp on and off when pressing the button.
+- `led_on_off`: turns the lamp on and off when pressing the button (other version).
+- `introduction`: tests the Arduino IDE by printing `hello world` on the Serial Monitor.
+- `button_template`: template to use the button, here for didactic purposes only (needs to be completed by the participants).

 ## Tutorial
 ### Step 1 - Creating the circuit